 Changing Child Support: If your income has changed since the last court decision and your child support has become impossible to pay, you can request to have it lowered.
 In order to have your child support order lowered, there must be a “material change in circumstances” since the last time the court set child support.
 A “material change of circumstances” would include losing your job or experiencing a decline in your business profits.
 If you have experienced a “material change in circumstances,” then call us today to see how we can help demand a reduction.

 Protective Order/Domestic Assault Defense: In connection with family law matters, it is not uncommon for one party or the other to file for a protective order alleging abuse or neglect.
-Until recently, most courts required “clear and convincing” proof of the alleged abuse before it would grant a protective order, but a few years ago, several states — including Maryland — reduced the standard of proof to merely “more likely than not,” as a result, now false allegations are very difficult to disprove (particularly if no witnesses were present during the alleged incident).
+Until recently, most courts required “clear and convincing” proof of the alleged abuse before it would grant a protective order, but a few years ago, several states — including Maryland — reduced the standard of proof to merely “more likely than not.”
+As a result, false allegations today are very difficult to disprove (particularly if no witnesses were present during the alleged incident).
 Unfortunately, if the court issues a protective order, then you will be prevented from possessing a firearm.
-Since most military members are required to train on a firearm (if deployable), the entry of a protective order can kill a servicemember’s career.
+Since most military members are required to train on a firearm (if deployable), the entry of a protective order can kill a service member's career.

 A Patriots Law Group attorney can help.
-We have successfully defended protective order cases or found solutions to resolve such case in a manner that protects the servicemember’s career or ability to possess a firearm.
+We have successfully defended protective order cases or found solutions to resolve such case in a manner that protects the service member's career or ability to possess a firearm.
 Further, we know the rules for “shielding” a protective order from public view and can work to ensure future employers cannot see an order that has expired.
 Call today to learn more about how we can defend you in a protective order case.
 Call today 301-952-9000

 DISCLAIMER: The contents of this website are intended to convey general information only and not to provide legal advice or opinions.
 No action should be taken in reliance on the information contained on this website and Patriots Law Group and its affiliated attorneys disclaim all liability in respect to actions taken or not taken based on any or all of the contents of this website to the fullest extent permitted by law.
 An attorney should be contacted for advice on specific legal issues.